lifting-bits/cxx-common/README.md

 ### Installing additional packages

-**NOTE** If you download the pre-built binaries, this also applies.
+**NOTE** If you download the pre-built binaries, this does not apply.

 To install more packages to an existing vcpkg installation, just run the script without specifying any extra build configuration arguments, unless you have an export directory, and list the packages you'd like to install or add them to `dependencies.txt`: